 UIP receives top DOGA award for Oslo City Bike

-DOGA, the organization that facilitates and celebrates innovative design in Norway, has honored Urban Infrastructure Partner (UIP) with their Heder’s Award, Norway’s top prize for excellence in design, architecture and urban development.
+DOGA, the organization that facilitates and celebrates innovative design in Norway, has honored Urban Infrastructure Partner (UIP) with their Honorary Award, Norway’s top prize for excellence in design, architecture and urban development.

 UIP, along with collaborators Heydays, Tight, and Zeros & Ones, was recognized with the award at DOGA’s ceremony on 15 November.
 Oslo City Bike, UIP’s largest urban mobility platform, was honored for its forward-thinking designs and larger contributions to sustainability and improved quality of life in Oslo.

-Handed out by Norway’s Minister of Trade and Industry, UIP accepted the Heder’s Award as one of six nominees for the prestigious prize.
+Handed out by Norway’s Minister of Trade and Industry, UIP accepted the Honorary Award as one of six nominees for the prestigious prize.
+The DOGA Honorary Award is the highest level of recognition among the DOGA awards.
+It is a recognition conferred to projects in which design and/or architecture has played a significant role in achieving the results.
+The jury selects projects with an especially significant social, environmental and economic effect.
+These projects serve as guiding stars that inspire and create value in the business community and public sector.
 Urban Infrastructure Partner and its diverse team of developers and creatives was recognized for its collaborative strategies, cutting-edge technology, and overall accomplishments in making cities smarter and more accessible.

 “It’s so good to receive recognition for this major interdisciplinary effort that’s needed to make something like Oslo City Bike,” says Mathias Hovet, managing partner of Heydays.

-Nominees for the Heder’s award are chosen from recipients of the DOGA award for design and architecture, honoring both established players and newcomers.
+Nominees for the the Honorary Award are chosen from recipients of the DOGA award for design and architecture, honoring both established players and newcomers.
 This year there were a total of 289 applications for the DOGA award, and 49 of them received the award.
 Oslo City Bike was recognized as an outstanding nominee due to its contributions in all criteria: environment, society, economy, form, function, and innovation.

 “Oslo City Bicycle is a good example of interdisciplinary cooperation, contributing to creating innovative solutions that provide social, environmental, and economic values,” said Thea Mehl, Project Manager for DOGA Awards.